Ciela-Institute/PQM/README.md

 Here it is clear that both $\chi_{PQM}^2$ and $\text{p-value}(\chi_{PQM}^2)$ are not close to their expected results, thus showing that $x$ and $y$ do $\textbf{not}$ come from the same underlying distribution.

 Thus, PQMass can be used to identify if any two distributions come from the same underlying distributions if enough samples are given.
 We encourage users to look through the paper to see the varying experiments and use cases for PQMass!

+## How to Intrept Result

+We have shown what to expect for PQMass when working with $\chi_{PQM}^2$ or $\text{p-value}(\chi_{PQM}^2)$ however when working with $\chi_{PQM}^2$, there is the case in which it will return 0's.
+There are a couple reasons in why this could happen

+- For Generative Models; 0's indicate memorization.
+Samples are duplicates of the data it has been trained on.
+- For non generative model scenario, it is typically due to lack of samples espically in high dimensions.
+Increasing samples should alleviate the issue.
+- Another scenario in which one could get 0's in a non generative model case is that it can also be an inidcator of duplicate samples in $x$ and $y$.

 ## Advanced Usage